Important information how to deal with COVID-19 at our university Updated on 25 February 2021

 Q&A for all students at the SRH University Heidelberg

-To enrol at German universities, normale procedure requires a valid visa - due to embassy closures and visa delays, we require proof that you are in the visa process.
+To enrol at German universities, normal procedure requires a valid visa - due to embassy closures and visa delays, we require proof that you are in the visa process.
 At minimum, you must show that you have booked a visa appointment/VFS timeslot - regardless of when the appointment will take place.
-You can enrol (showing your appointment/timeslot) until 30th of September.

 Yes, you can defer your admission to the next intake.
 Please send an email to our Admission Office if you wish to defer: email@example.com